 EV Charging Network Levels

 Level 1 is the slowest setting and can be obtained by connecting an EV to a standard household outlet.
-This is not common among fleets as it takes 6-8 hours to get a full charge and is recommended for those fleets that travel 40 miles at most daily.
+This is not common among fleets as it takes 6-8 hours to get a full charge and is recommended for those fleets that travel 40 miles almost daily.

-With easy installation options and the ability to add chargers to home-based depots, level 2 chargers are ideal for fleet owners looking to convert their vehicles to electric.
-With the right charging network, your fleet can be up and running.
+With easy installation options and the ability to add chargers to home-based depots, level 2 chargers are ideal for fleet owners looking to transition to electric vehicles.
+A well-designed charging network can have your fleet up and running smoothly.